nova0821/iotjs-wiki/Inside-IoT.js.md

 ```

 Since all I/O are treated as non-blocking, calling for async I/O API returns immediately right after request was sent to libuv.
-And then next line of javascript program will be executed continuously.
+And then next line of javascript program will be executed immediately without waiting the I/O.
 Thus in the above example 'requested' will be printed out right after file open request was made.

 If there were I/O requests, `uv_run()` in the main loop waits by polling the requests until at least one of the request processing were finished.